Logan-Fouts/Thesis/Writing/Research Project Implementation/Research Project Implementation.md

 - **Subset Selection**: For illustration purposes and due to constraints, random subsets of these images have been selected to illustrate the capabilities of our framework when tested under the same conditions as the articles we plan on comparing against.
 - **Exhaustive testing of permutations**: Using a training subset of the data, all combination of algorithms are tested.
 The suite with the best recorded metrics is selected for further optimization by hand.
 - **Manual Tuning**: The selected suite of algorithms are tuned by hand on the training subset of data to achieve a balance between accuracy and time taken.
 - **Final suites tested**: Once tuned each suite is ran on increasing larger and larger testing sets of the data.
+The simple code can be seen in Figure i.i below.

 ```python
  for i in range(300, 3300, 300):
     run_experiment(i, "DataSet")
 ```
+*Figure i.i: Example of running increasingly large experiments*

 - **Individual method measurement**: From the selected suite of algorithmic layers each algorithm is run by itself and its result are recorded to allow for better discussion.

 #### Data Collection and Analysis
 All experiments were conducted with the following hardware and software setup: 11th Gen Intel i7-1165G7 CPU, 16 GB RAM, and Linux kernel 6.8.9-arch1-1.
-Collection of outputs of the automated testing is maintained in text files.
+A collection of outputs of the automated testing is maintained in text files.
 Each includes used algorithms with presets and the processing outcomes with execution times.
 These files are used for the comparative analysis and creation of relevant graphs using matplotlib \cite{mpl} in order to provide insightful visuals.
+This includes both the permutation and final tests.